 Plot parameters#

-Starting forom version 11.2.3 it is possible to provide additional plotting parameters to speed up the calculation of the plot model when running pyorbit_results.
+Starting with version 11.2.3, it is possible to provide additional plotting parameters to speed up the plot model calculation when running pyorbit_results.

 The keywords can be listed in the parameters section or in a new plot_parameters section: